ioccc-src/winner/1990/dds/README.md

 	GR-145 62 Kifissia
 	Greece

+## To build:

+	make all

+	NOTE: This entry may not compile when using modern compilers.

+### To run

+	./dds

-Judges' comments:
+## Judges' comments

-    Compile and run.
     Give the following lines as input:

 	OLD LANDER.BAS
 	RUN

     Be sure not to run out of fuel!

-Selected notes from the author:
+## Author's comments

     This is the DDS-BASIC Interpreter (Version 1.00).